Skip to main content

 Q. Where liver is situated?

-A. Liver is the heaviest internal organ and the largest gland in the human body.
+A. The liver is the heaviest internal organ and the largest gland in the human body.
 It is a mixed gland-exocrine and endocrine.
 The liver is a wedge-shaped organ in the right hypochondrium that extends up to the left hypochondrium below the diaphragm.

 Learn More :